Legendary investors such as Warren Buffet follow the same principle as responsible dog owners; buying shares is for life.

 As I explain in a dedicated article, some investments are only appropriate for long time horizons.
 This means that as a distant milestone comes into view, you will eventually cross the threshold at which shares and property become inappropriate.

-Some funds do this for you – Vanguard manages a series of funds which are based around a target retirement date.
+Some funds do this for you – Vanguard manages a series of funds that are based around a target retirement date.
 As that date approaches, the fund slowly shifts from equities to bonds, which reduces the likelihood of a crippling market crash impacting your ability to achieve a target retirement income.

 2 – Are your investments suited for your risk appetite?